-If you lose coverage (medical, dental, or vision) due to your termination of employment or reduction in hours, your covered family member's COBRA coverage won't end before 36 months from the date you become covered by Medicare.
+If you become entitled to Medicare and, within 18 months after becoming entitled to Medicare, you subsequently lose coverage (medical, dental, or vision care) due to your termination of employment or reduction in hours, your eligible dependents' COBRA coverage will not end before 36 months from the date you became entitled to Medicare.
+However, your eligible dependents' COBRA coverage will not extend beyond 36 months.